-Despite natural disasters (earthquake, hurricanes) we are optimistic.
-The people of Haiti are resilient.
+Despite these challenges, the people of Haiti are resilient.
 Working with local groups, Trees That Feed Foundation has planted over 30,000 trees to date in Haiti.
 We are grateful for excellent working partnerships with Three Angels Children’s Relief Foundation, Haitian Connection, Smallholder Farmers Alliance, Floresta Ayiti, and Immaculate Concepcion Parish in Galette-Chambon.
 We also work with five breadfruit flour entrepreneurs in Haiti as well as a solar dehydrator manufacturer.